Project changes can kill your margin.

 What Hazel does

-Adds the item to the Cedar Hills punch list.
-Flags the garage door opener as a potential schedule dependency based on the close-out timeline.
-Surfaces it in your dashboard — resolved with a checkbox when done.
+Logs both items as open changes to the Cedar Hills punch list.
+Flags the garage door opener as a schedule risk based on close-out timeline.
+Tracks both until resolved.

 4